 After posting my original series on open theism, I began reporting on the weekly meetings of the Life group which my wife and I attend.
-I did so from May 3, 2013, to May 17, 2014 and from August 15, 2015, to May 5, 2016, and plan to resume reporting on our meetings this week, with the first report appearing on January 27, 2017.
-All of the reports appear under “Our Life Group” and the reports on two of the topics which we’ve discussed so far also appear under “The Problem of Evil” and “Pentecostal Doctrine.”
-Planned future topics are the parables of Jesus, Peter (the man, not the book), and Hebrews.
+I began reporting on them on May 3, 2013, and have continued reporting on them off-and-on since then.
+All of the reports appear under “Our Life Group,” and the reports on three of the topics which we’ve discussed so far also appear under “The Problem of Evil,” “Pentecostal Doctrine,” and “The Parables of Jesus.”
+Currently we’re working through Jesus : The Life and Ministry of God the Son – Collected Insights from A. W. Tozer (Moody Publishers, Chicago, 2017).
+We plan to study Peter (the man, not the book) next.

 As well as the above, on August 24, 2013, I began a series of posts based on my family’s reading from Wayne Grudem’s Systematic Theology in our daily Bible reading.
-Because we had a Brazilian student staying with us from the end of August, 2014, to the end of January, 2015, we did other reading in our family’s daily Bible reading in that period of time and, as a result, I took a break from the series between September 2, 2014, and January 28, 2015.
-I then resumed it and completed it on February 14, 2015.
-The series appears under “Systematic Theology.”
+Because we had a Brazilian student staying with us from the end of August, 2014, to the end of January, 2015, we did other reading in our family’s daily Bible reading and I took a break from the series in that period of time.
+After his visit I resumed the series and completed it on February 14, 2015.
+It appears under “Systematic Theology.”

-Besides making the posts that I have made or plan to make in Open Theism, Pauline Studies, Our Life Group, and Systematic Theology, sometimes I make posts on special occasions and on other topics.
+Besides making the posts that I have made or plan to make in the sections noted above, sometimes I make posts on special occasions and on other topics.
 They appear under “Special Occasions” and “Uncategorized” respectively.

 Participating in Discussions